jackboy2fly/dexpo/README.md

 # Introduction

-**Dexpo** is a simple CLI tool for generating basic reports about a given package using data from the [libraries.io API](https://libraries.io).
+**Dexpo** is a simple CLI tool for generating basic reports about a given python package's reputation and known vulnerabilites using data from the [libraries.io API](https://libraries.io) and pypi.org.

-**Disclaimer**: Only PyPI and NPM projects are currently supported.
+**Disclaimer**: Only PyPI projects are currently supported.

 # Requirements